 It’s not unusual for plaintiffs to come under pressure from defense attorneys and the defendant’s insurance company to settle early and take peanuts as a settlement during litigations.

-Sadly, financially vulnerable plaintiffs often fall for such trick and drop their case — thereby losing a generous compensation they would have gotten if they had followed their suit through to the end.
+Sadly, financially vulnerable plaintiffs often fall for such tricks and drop their case — thereby losing a generous compensation they would have gotten if they had followed their suit through to the end.

 To save you from such temptation, you can apply for cash on your pending case or pending lawsuit settlement to help you remain on top of your financial commitments.